terraform-ibm-modules/terraform-ibm-zvsi/solutions/quickstart/README.md

 ### Customizing by using the `override_json_string` variable

-The second route is to use the `override_json_string` to create a fully customized environment based on the starting template.
+The second route is to use the `override_json_string` variable to create a fully customized environment based on the starting template.
 By default, Quickstart variation `override_json_string` variable is set to contain the default environment configuration.
-You can use the `override_json_string` variable in the variation directory by setting the template input `override` variable to `true`.
 Each value in `override_json_string` variable corresponds directly to a variable value from this root module, which Quickstart variation uses to create your environment.

 #### Supported variables